josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 You'll be returning to your BSB over and over again throughout the entire process.
-(Every time you go back to your BSB, you can think _Backstreet's back, all right_!)
+(Every time you go back to your BSB, you can think _Backstreet's back, all right_!
+I know you won't actually do that, but I'll still say it here.)

 Prepare like a stand-up performer; you want to have a set of your best material ready to go at any moment, so you're never caught trying to come up with something on the spot.
 To some extent, interviews are performative (for better or worse).
 So, have some bits ready to go.